alexdlaird/amazon-orders/docs/troubleshooting.rst

 .. note::

-   The ``[captcha]`` extra is **only available on Python <=3.12**. ``amazoncaptcha`` pins ``pillow<9.6.0``, which is incompatible with Python 3.13 until that constraint is lifted from the upstream dependency.
+   The ``[captcha]`` extra is **only available on Python <=3.12+**. ``amazoncaptcha`` pins ``pillow<9.6.0``, which is incompatible with Python 3.13 until that constraint is lifted from the upstream dependency.

-When this extra is not present, image Captcha challenges fall back to manually entering the solution.
+When this extra is not installed, Captcha challenges fall back to manually entering the solution.
 As Amazon has largely phased out this style of Captcha in favor of WAF, auto-solve may be removed entirely in a future major release.

-Beyond installing the appropriate extra, you can also reduce how often Amazon presents Captcha challenges in the first place.
-There is no perfect workaround—when and how challenges are presented is at Amazon's discretion—but a few habits help:
+To attempt to fully automate login, you need to minimize how often (if at all) you are presented with Captcha challenges.
+There is no perfect workaround to this, as when and how challenges are presented is at the discretion of Amazon, but there are at least a few ways you can try to reduce the likelihood you will be presented with Captcha challenges:

 - Ensure credentials are correct.
 Too many failed login attempts in a short period of time increases the chances of being given a Captcha challenge.
 Persisting authentication in the config or the environment (see `docs <https://amazon-orders.readthedocs.io/api.html#amazonorders.session.AmazonSession.username>`_)